 1:1 Pitch Coaching

-Whether you call yourself a “professional writer” or not, figuring out where to pitch your ideas can be like trying to find a specific tree in a rainforest.
-There’s A LOT of trees out there.
+Whether you call yourself a “professional writer” or not, figuring out where to pitch your ideas or submit your work can be like trying to find a specific tree in a rainforest.

 It’s easier to land a pitch with help.
 (I’m talking about me—I’m the help.)